 Using a home blood pressure monitor lets you keep track of your blood pressure at home.
 Blood pressure is a measure of how hard the blood pushes against the walls of your arteries as it moves through your body.

-Blood pressure is recorded as two measurements.
+Your blood pressure is recorded as two numbers.

 Automatic blood pressure monitors

-Automatic monitors, also called electronic or digital monitors, are battery-operated monitors that use a microphone to detect blood pulsing in the artery.
-The cuff, which is wrapped around your upper arm, automatically inflates and deflates when you press the start button.
+Most people use an automatic monitor to measure their blood pressure at home.
+These are also called electronic or digital monitors.
+They have a microphone to detect blood pulsing in the artery.
+The cuff wraps around your upper arm.
+It automatically inflates when you press the start button.

-The type of blood pressure monitor typically found in supermarkets, pharmacies, and shopping malls is an automatic device.
+This is the type of blood pressure monitor most often found in supermarkets, drugstores, and shopping malls.

 Manual blood pressure monitors

 Manual models are like the ones that might be used in your doctor's office.
 They usually include an arm cuff, a squeeze bulb to inflate the cuff, a stethoscope or microphone, and a gauge to measure the blood pressure.